Pixboost/pixboost-react/README.md

 npm run build
 ```

-Result will be generated in the `lib/` folder.
+Result will be generated into the `lib/` folder.